rebcabin/tangledown/README.md

     unittest.main()
 ```

+Don't evaluate this cell, you'll get a syntax error because the `block` tag is not valid Python until after tangling.
+I could make it a raw block, which never evaluates, but I want syntax coloring of the Python portion.

 ## IMPORTANT FOR JUPYTEXT USERS

 Jupytext automatically syncs a Markdown file with a Jupyter notebook.
-If you
+If, in JupyterLab, you

-- first open README.md in Jupyter Lab
+- first open README.md
 - then you do `View->Activate Command Palette`
 - then you check `Pair Notebook with Markdown`
+- then you right-click README.md and say `Open With -> Jupytext Notebook`
 - then if you edit one of the two, README.md or README.ipynb

 Jupytext will update the other.
 Though to see the updates, you must `File->Reload Notebook from Disk` or `File->Reload Markdown File from Disk`, as appropriate.

-If you're reading or modifying `README.ipynb`, or if you `Open With -> Jupytext Notebook` (my preference), you will see tiny cells above and below all your tagged nowebs, blocks, and tangles. *DON'T DELETE THEM*.
-Markdown renderers simply ignore the tags, but Jupytext makes tiny cells out of them!
+If you're reading or modifying `README.ipynb`, or if you `Open With -> Jupytext Notebook` (my preference), you will see tiny cells above and below all your tagged nowebs and tangles. ***DON'T DELETE THEM***.
+Renderers of Markdown simply ignore the tags, but Jupytext makes tiny cells out of them!

-You also probably don't want to RUN tagged blocks in Jupyter, but you DO want to run some blocks of code.
+Don't want to RUN cells with embedded `block` tags in Jupyter.
 See the end of this document, and also see `hello_world.ipynb` after you have opened `hello_world.md` and _Paired Notebook With Markdown_; remember the _Activate Command Palette_ GUI?

 ## YOUR'RE A HUMAN!
 READ THE NAMES IN THE `block` TAGS!

-Markdown renders `block` tags that appear in the contents of `noweb` or `tangle` tags verbatim to the documentation.
+Markdown renders `block` tags verbatim when they appear in the contents of `noweb` or `tangle` tags.
 This is good for humans, who will think

 > AHA!, this `block` refers to some code in a `noweb` tag with the same name that I can read some other place and time.

 > This here beautifully written document I'm reading right now is making it easy for me to understand the big picture first, because it's breaking things up like this.
 Thank you, kindly, author!
 Without you, I'd be awash in details, I'd get tired and cranky before understanding the big picture!

-That's exactly what you want for humans: talk about something in a place where you don't necessarily _implement_ it.
-But compilers usually need the full implementation of the block _right here and now_ before it's ever used.
+That's exactly what you want for humans: talk about something, show the pieces by name and how they fit togeth,er, without necessarily defining all the details firt

 See, I'll prove it to you.
 Here is the code for all of `tangledown.py` itself.
 You can understand this without understanding the _implementations_ of the sub-pieces, just getting an idea of _what_ they do from the names of the `block` tags.
 READ THE NAMES IN THE BLOCK TAGS to get the big picture.